mmorrow24work/digital-twin-containerlab/README.md

 I'm using [ISSUES](https://github.com/mmorrow24work/digital-twin-containerlab/issues) to track progress and capture requirements, and I'm using this [BLOG](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/BLOG.md) to record my progress for now.

-I will be using AI as much as possible to accelerate things - here's an example of my interactions with [claude.ai](https://claude.ai/) - see [frr-snmp README](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/docker_custom_image/frr-snmp/readme.md)
+I will be using AI as much as possible to accelerate things - here's an example of my interactions with [claude.ai](https://claude.ai/) - see [frr-snmp AI interaction](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/docker_custom_image/frr-snmp/AI.md)

 For the record - here are some links to various resources, I will be using and referring to going forward...